pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< /learner-task >}}

 Next, we want to create a clone of the `Soil` sprite for all five numbers in our `Stage.flower_patch_locations` variable.
-We can use a for-loop in this case.
+We can use a for loop in this case.

-For-loops are common in programming languages and allow us to repeat a line of code, which is very useful because then we don't have to write the same code over and over again.
+for loops are common in programming languages because they allow us to repeat a line of code without having to write the same code over and over again.

-For this next task, a for-loop will help us use same line of code five times, once for every clone we want to create for our flower patch.
+For this next task, a for loop will help us use the same line of code five times, once for every clone we want to create for our flower patch.

+In Python, a for loop uses a so-called iterable object, which is an object (e.g. lists, ranges) which contains a countable number of objects (e.g. numbers, strings).
-In Python, for-loops are provided with a list so that the code block inside of it is run for the number elements inside the list.
+The loop then runs the code block inside of it one time for every element inside the iterable object. for loops also have a loop variable which will become useful to us later.

 {{< learner-task >}}

 Add two lines of code that will create five clones of the `Soil` sprite, one for every number in `Stage.flower_patch_locations`.
+Make sure to use a for loop and to give its loop variable the name `flower_patch_location`.

 {{< learner-task-help >}}

-The first line of code will create a for-loop that runs once for every element in the `Stage.flower_patch_locations` list.
+The first line of code will create a for loop that runs once for every element in the `Stage.flower_patch_locations` list.
 The second line underneath it needs to be indented and create a clone of the `Soil` sprite.
 That way, the second line of code will be used multiple times to create all the clones we need.